Automotive Antenna Technologies for Automotive Applications

 - Advanced Driver Assistance System (ADAS) – Enables a safe and secure driving experience by providing alerts on Object Detection, Lane departure, Pedestrian Detection, Traffic Signal Recognition, in addition to Adaptive Cruise Control, Park Assist, Collision Avoidance, Blind Spot Detection, Automatic Emergency Breaking, Driver Monitoring among others.
 ADAS accurately evaluate risk and adapt driving appropriately to each situation without or minimal involvement of human

-These systems are enabled by various types of Automotive antennas and sensors operating at different frequencies, offering detection, identification, classification and wireless data communication.
+These systems are enabled by various types of Automotive antenna and sensors operating at different frequencies, offering detection, identification, classification and wireless data communication.
 In this blog, we look at a few commonly used Automotive antennas, technologies and their applications.

 Types of Automotive Antennas